 First-year students are not allowed to have a car on campus; this policy is outlined on Stanford Transportation's website.
 However, Stanford has many great options for alternative transportation.
 For more information review Stanford Transportation Resources.

 Many students appreciate having a bicycle to navigate campus.
 Your student may bring a bicycle from home or buy one from one of Palo Alto’s many local bike vendors.
-The Campus Bike Shop, located in Tresidder Union, also sells and services bikes and is a convenient on-campus option.
+The Campus Bike Shop, located in Tresidder Union, also rents, sells, and services bikes and is a convenient on-campus option.
 Read Bike Information and Resources for New Students, which discusses bike safety, services, and resources at Stanford.

 A good place to start planning your trip is the Plan Your Visit webpage on the Visitor Information pages.
 There are several transportation options for getting to surrounding airports, including a number of private shuttle and ride share services.
 Caltrain also connects students to San Francisco International Airport (SFO) and San Jose Mineta International Airport (SJC).